zerroos/.github/profile/README.md

 2) User: A user is anyone that has signed into the application.
 A user has a profile page, which shows his reviews, likes and listings.
 A user can have friends, other users on the app.

-3) Likes: A user can like a listing to either save the listing for later, or
+3) Likes: A user can like a listing to either save the listing for later, or to improve their SCROLL page algorithm.
+Likes do not have any impact on the actual listing.

 4) Broadcast: A user can broadcast a message to his friends.
 This will allow one user to send a mesage to all of his friends.